mevdschee/git-undelete-all.sh/README.md

 ### How it works

-It is automating (example on this repo) where "undelete.sh" is a deleted file:
+It is automating the following process (where "undelete.sh" is a deleted file):

 1) List the files that are deleted from the Github repository: